-Preparation also means knowing your cravings and having healthy alternatives on hand to curb them, says Molly Kimball, a nutrition writer and registered dietitian in New Orleans.
-If sweets are your weakness, for example, keep fresh fruits or single-serve, sugar-free pudding cups on hand to satisfy your sweet tooth without taking a huge caloric hit.
+Preparation also means knowing your cravings and having healthy alternatives on hand to curb them, says Molly Kimball, a registered dietitian in New Orleans.
+If sweets are your weakness, for example, keep fresh fruit on hand to satisfy your sweet tooth without taking a huge caloric hit.

 Drinking enough water keeps our skin looking young and healthy and our digestive system running full steam ahead.
 But Kimball says proper hydration can also help when you're concerned about weight.

 The impact of hydration on weight loss, however, goes beyond the prevention of misinterpreted body messages.
-A study published in the November 2008 issue of "Obesity" showed a definite association between increased water intake and increased weight loss.
+A December 2017 study published in the International Journal of Obesity found that replacing diet beverages with water helped overweight and obese participants lose more weight.
 In another study, its results presented at a meeting of the American Chemical Society, researchers from Virginia Tech confirmed that dieters who drink two 8-ounce glasses of water before their three daily meals lose about five pounds more than dieters who do not drink pre-meal water.

 So how much water is the right amount?
 Kimball says the old "64 ounces a day" rule is too one-size-fits-all; different bodies need different amounts of water.
 She says a good guideline is to divide your weight in half and drink that number of ounces per day.
-So a 180-pounds. person would shoot for 90 ounces.
+So a 180-pound person would shoot for 90 ounces of H2O.

-Healthy lean protein options include: chicken, pork tenderloin, lean cuts of beef and seafood.
-Kimball says you can also sneak protein into your meals in the form of eggs, cheese, peanut butter, nuts, Greek yogurt, or low-sugar protein bars and powders.
+Healthy, lean protein options include chicken, pork tenderloin, lean cuts of beef and seafood.
+Kimball says you can also sneak protein into your meals in the form of eggs, cheese, peanut butter, nuts, Greek yogurt, or low-sugar protein bars and protein powders.

 You don't even need to be conscious to work on losing weight.
 Getting the right amount of sleep seems to be a major factor in achieving and maintaining a healthy weight.

-A study released in 2006 by researchers at Case Western Reserve University tracked the weight and sleeping habits of 68,000 women over 16 years.
-The women who reported sleeping five hours or less nightly weighed an average of 5.5 lbs. more than the women who slept seven hours or more at the start of the study.
+A November 2006 study published in the American Journal of Epidemiology tracked the weight and sleeping habits of over 68,000 women over 16 years.
+The women who reported sleeping five hours or less nightly weighed an average of 5 1/2 pounds more than the women who slept seven hours or more at the start of the study.

 The reason is hormones, specifically leptin and ghrelin.
-Separate studies conducted by the University of Chicago and Stanford University suggested that sleep deprivation causes a reduction in leptin levels, while also causing ghrelin levels to rise.
+Sleep deprivation causes a reduction in leptin levels, while also causing ghrelin levels to rise, according to the National Sleep Foundation.
 High ghrelin stimulates the appetite, while low leptin makes you feel unsatisfied after eating, leaving you hungrier during your waking hours and, likely, heavier.

 It can be hard to make time for breakfast during the rush to get out the door in the morning, but if you're trying to lose lose weight or keep it off, make the extra effort to fit it in.
 Breakfast kick-starts your metabolism, forcing it to begin burning calories.

-BAD HABIT #7: Shopping (Mostly) In the Center Aisles
+Bad Habit #8: Shopping (Mostly) in the Center Aisles

 You will not achieve your weight-loss goals easily through diet and cardio alone.
-A regimen that combines weight training and cardiovascular training optimizes the ability to shed pounds.
+A regimen that combines strength training and cardiovascular exercise optimizes the ability to shed pounds.

-Studies have demonstrated a significant relationship between resistance training and weight loss.
-While both weightlifting and cardiovascular exercise burn calories and boost the metabolism, cardio only raises the metabolism during the exercise and for a short time after.
+In fact, adopting a resistance training regimen can help you lose more weight than just doing cardio, according to the American Council on Exercise.
+While both weightlifting and cardio burn calories and boost metabolism, cardio only raises the metabolism during the exercise and for a short time after.
 Weightlifting, however, increases metabolism during the exercise and for a long time after.
-This "afterburn" -- the continued burning of calories from lifting weights after the training session has ended -- can last for hours, even days.
+This "afterburn" — the continued burning of calories from lifting weights after the training session has ended — can last for hours, even days.